 Comprehensive, which replaces stolen cars and covers damage to your car from floods, fire, hail, vandalism.

 Collision, which pays for damage to your car from accidents.

-The state average rate for a year of minimum coverage is $491, according to our rate analysis.
-If you increased your coverage to 50/100/50, you would pay just $101 more a year.
-You can get full coverage (100/300/100) by paying $86 more a month, or an additional $1,027 a year more than minimum-level coverage.
+The average rate for San Jose drivers for a year of minimum coverage is $600, according to our rate analysis.
+If you increased your coverage to 50/100/50, you would pay just about $12 more a month, or $141 more a year.
+You can get full coverage (100/300/100) by paying $124 more a month, or an additional $1,482 a year more than minimum-level coverage.